-- Follow lane markings - Don't pass on the right Don't ride on the sidew - Choose the best way to turn left: 1) Like a car: shoulder check, move into left - lane & tim.
+- Don't pass on the right - Don't ride on the sidewa Choose the best way to turn left: 1) Like a car: shoulder check, move into left lane & tum.
 2) Like a pedestrian: ride straight to the far crosswalk & walk your bike across.

-Be Allert
+Be Predictable